Published: May 20, 2022

-Vitamin K deficiency can be fatal and too much vitamin K may interfere with certain drugs.
+Vitamin K deficiency can be fatal while too much vitamin K may interfere with certain drugs.

-In addition to building bone proteins, what other functions does this vitamin have in your body, how much vitamin K do you need, and what are the best sources of vitamin K?
+What other functions does this vitamin have in your body?
+How much vitamin K do you need, and what are the best sources of vitamin K?

 Vitamin K and its functions